Stjaertfena/lab-2-undoing-changes/README.md

   $ git reflog
   ```

-1. With the orphaned commit identified, push the branch to the remote repo.
+1. With the orphaned commit identified, push the branch to your forked remote repo.

 Congratulations, you have now completed the first part of this assignment! 🎉

 ### Move branches/commits (committed in wrong branch) and reset original branch
 1. Switch to the `main` branch and verify it's set up to track it's remote counterpart `origin/main`.

 1. Open the file [/src/index.html](./src/index.html) and edit the first paragraph; commit your changes (but don't push it).

 1. Now make two additional changes to the file (for example adding a couple of more paragraphs).
 Make sure to commit the changes in two separate commits (but don't push the commits).

 You should now have a history where you're three commits ahead of `origin/main`, `git status` should tell you this.